buildpacks/rfcs/text/0000-read-only-build-layers.md

 We could change the the layer so that it is owned by root or a different user between the build steps of different buildpacks so that subsequent buildpacks cannot modify the layers created by other buildpacks.
 This would require elevated privileges during the build phase of the lifecycle.

+Alternatively we could also allow a buildpack to specify a different build `UID` and `GID` that it wants to run as.
+This will require the lifecycle to run a specific buildpack with the buildpack specified `UID` and `GID`.

 - Why is this proposal the best?